nearform/the-micro-frontends-workshop/slides.md

 <div class="dense">

-### Create a Next.js app and inside of it:
+## Create a Next.js app, and inside of it:

 -- Create `components/nextjs-layout-box.js` file.

--- Place a simple `LayoutBox` component that takes `children` props (e.g. a distinctive background) in that file.
+-- Place a simple `LayoutBox` component that takes `children` props (e.g., a distinctive background) in that file.

--- Configure the application as the host in `next.config.js` file.
+-- Configure the application as the host in the `next.config.js` file.

 -- Make sure that it also consumes the remote from Step 1 (port `3002`).